-The water column of the ocean is stratified into layers of water masses of different properties, such as nutrients, oxygen, temperature, salinity and density.
+The ocean is vertically stratified into large horizontal layers of water with different properties, such as nutrients, oxygen, temperature, salinity and density.
 For the water column structure attribute, we will focus on stratification due to density differences.
 Layers of more dense water lie below less dense water and the boundary between the layers acts as a barrier to mixing.
-Mixing between layers is easier when the density difference between the layers is small.
-The formation of the layers is due to several different geophysical processes, which act on different spatial and temporal timescales.
-For example, any physical processes that can change the water density, such as wind mixing, fresh water inputs and atmospheric thermal heating/cooling, will affect water column stratification.
+Mixing between layers is easier when the density difference (e.g. the strength of stratification) between the layers is small.
+The formation of the layers is due to several different geo-physical processes, which act on different spatial and temporal timescales.
+For example, any physical processes that can change the water density, such as wind mixing of adjacent layers, fresh water inputs and atmospheric thermal heating/cooling, will affect water column stratification.
 The effectiveness of upwelling winds in the CCLME can be reduced if the water column is highly stratified thus limiting the injection of nutrients from deep water into the surface euphotic zone (Palacios et al. 2004, Behrenfeld et al. 2006).
 In this report we will characterize the water column structure by quantifying information of the upper surface water mass.
 Two variables of interest are the mixed layer depth (pycnocline depth) and the strength of the stratification (the gradient between the density of the surface layer and the adjacent lower layer).
-Buoyancy frequency, or Brunt-Väisälä frequency, can be used to determine how stratified the water column is.
+Buoyancy frequency, or Brunt-Väisälä frequency, can be used to define water column density stratification.
 The buoyancy frequency is proportional to vertical changes in density; the largest buoyancy frequency will mark the pycnocline (Pond and Pickard 1983).
 Upwelling can be constrained if the pycnocline depth is deep and the strength of stratification is strong.

-Long time series of strength and depth have been compiled at three stations for this report, but broader spatial coverage would be ideal for future IEAs.
-Additionally, El Niño events result in a deepening of the pycnocline due to the propagation of Kelvin waves and atmospheric teleconnections that favor an intensified Aleutian Low pressure cell that is also displaced to the south and east of its climatological position.
-This pressure pattern favors intense south-southwesterly winds that cause intense coastal onshore Ekman transports and downwelling, and reduced heat fluxes from the ocean to the atmosphere, that together lead to a warmer than average upper ocean over the continental shelf.
-Thus the MEI can give information on pycnocline depth on interannual time scales.
+Long time series of the strength of stratification and the mixed layer depth have been compiled at three stations for this report, but broader spatial coverage would be ideal for future IEAs.
+The MEI can provide a proxy for the pycnocline depth over interannual time scales because El Niño events result in a deepening of the pycnocline due to the propagation of Kelvin waves.
+Additionally, atmospheric teleconnections during an El Niño favor an intensified Aleutian Low pressure cell that is also displaced to the south and east of its climatological position.
+This pressure pattern favors intense south-southwesterly winds that cause intense coastal onshore Ekman transport and downwelling, and reduced heat fluxes from the ocean to the atmosphere.
+Together these two impacts lead to a warmer than average upper ocean over the continental shelf.